Security Issues at the Mandalay Hotel

 Increased Camera Surveillance

-With the question of preventing injury such as a wrongful death or head injury, particularly in today’s world, hotels might look to increase security and cameras that would help identify suspicious activity.
-Reportedly, the Mandalay does not have security cameras in the hallways of its hotel nor did it have metal detectors.
+With the question of preventing injuries such as wrongful death or head injury, particularly in today’s world, hotels might look to increase security and cameras that would help identify suspicious activity.
+Reportedly, the Mandalay does not have security cameras in the hallways of its hotel nor does it have metal detectors.

 Steve Wynn’s Warning

 In an interview with casino owner Steve Wynn in 2016 by KTNV, a television station in Las Vegas, the casino mogul expressed his concerns for security in Las Vegas.
-He said that in his opinion Las Vegas was a target city and that it was a soft target, meaning that it was vulnerable to an attack.
-Because of that, Wynn revealed that he had 40 plain clothes security personnel at all entrances to his facility along with metal detectors.
+In his opinion, he said that Las Vegas was a target city and a soft target, meaning it was vulnerable to an attack.
+Because of that, Wynn revealed that he had 40 plain clothes security personnel at all entrances to his facility, along with metal detectors.